-Clostridioides difficile is one of the most common healthcare-associated infections.1 This organism is an anaerobic, spore-forming, toxin-producing bacterium capable of causing severe diarrhea, pseudomembranous colitis, toxic megacolon and death.
+Clostridioides difficile (formerly known as “Clostridium difficile”) is one of the most common healthcare-associated infections.
+This organism is an anaerobic, spore-forming, toxin-producing bacterium capable of causing severe diarrhea, pseudomembranous colitis, toxic megacolon and death.

-Hospitals and long term care facilities have been able to significantly reduce transmission and control outbreaks by implementing an array of infection prevention strategies including the following:2
+Hospitals and long-term care facilities have been able to significantly reduce transmission and control outbreaks by implementing an array of infection prevention strategies including the following:

 - Place patients in a private room on contact precautions upon suspicion of CDI.
 If single rooms are not available, cohort patients with CDI and provide a dedicated commode for each patient.

 - Use of gown and gloves prior to entering the room of a patient with or suspected of having CDI.